baychimo/loto/README.md

 - [Pyfiglet](https://github.com/pwaller/pyfiglet) - For the beautiful retro figlets :-)
 - [Colorama](https://github.com/tartley/colorama) - For the beautiful retro colors :-)

+## Docs

+The docstring generated docs are in the gh-pages branch.
+They are published here: [baychimo.github.io/loto](https://baychimo.github.io/loto/)

 ## Contributing

 I don't intend to maintain this project unless I have some new ideas that would make the process fun.
 It's one of those never-ending projects with no real scope where you can always add stuff, and always rewrite and improve what's already been done.
 So it has to be stopped somewhere.